Nick-Mazuk/awesome/README.md

 *   [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a high-performance HTTP web framework written in Go.
 It provides a Martini-like API but with significantly better performance—up to 40 times faster—thanks to httprouter.
 Gin is designed for building REST APIs, web applications, and microservices.
 *   [opentofu/registry](https://github.com/opentofu/registry) - Metadata and tooling for the OpenTofu registry
 *   [stripe/stripe-mock](https://github.com/stripe/stripe-mock) - stripe-mock is a mock HTTP server that responds like the real Stripe API.
 It can be used instead of Stripe's testmode to make test suites integrating with Stripe faster and less brittle.
-*   [Permify/permify](https://github.com/Permify/permify) - An open-source authorization as a service inspired by Google Zanzibar, designed to build and manage fine-grained and scalable authorization systems for any application.
+*   [Permify/permify](https://github.com/Permify/permify) - An open-source authorization as a service inspired by Google Zanzibar, designed to build and manage fine-grained and scalable authorization systems for any application. — Permify is now part of FusionAuth 🎉
 *   [tcard/sgo](https://github.com/tcard/sgo) - A dialect of Go with optional types and without nil references.
 *   [ariga/atlas](https://github.com/ariga/atlas) - Manage your database schema as code
 *   [katallaxie/fiber-htmx](https://github.com/katallaxie/fiber-htmx) - 🔨Create HTML and HTMX applications in pure Go using ⚡️ fiber.
 And lot more ...